CamilMC/TOC_trend_1995/README.md

 # Spatial predictors and temporal forecast of Organic Carbon in boreal lakes

-This website supports the supplementary information for the article "Spatial predictors and temporal forecast of Organic Carbon in boreal lakes".
+This website supports the supplementary information for the article [Spatial predictors and temporal forecast of Organic Carbon in boreal lakes](https://doi.org/10.1016/j.scitotenv.2023.161676).

 ## Abstract